Fire Prevention and Mitigation

 Costs and Benefits

-Preventing landfill subsurface fires is dramatically cheaper than fighting them.
-According to EPA’s 2022 Maryland Technical Support Document, installing or modifying a GCCS typically costs $1–3 million with $150,000–$400,000 in annual O&M. It costs a few thousand dollars per well for temperature probes and monitoring equipment.
+Preventing landfill SET Event and subsurface fires is dramatically cheaper than fighting them.
+It costs a few thousand dollars per well for temperature probes and monitoring equipment.
 In addition, upgrading state regulations to include continuous monitoring and early-action frameworks means using equipment already standard in the industry.

-The cost of inaction is not theoretical: landfill fire events have bankrupted operators, displaced families, and polluted entire regions.
-Preventing even one SET event avoids tens of millions in damage—as Missouri’s landfill fire, with over $450 million in losses, demonstrated.
+The cost of inaction is not theoretical: SET Events have closed regional waste assets, bankrupted operators, displaced families, and polluted entire regions.
+Preventing even one SET Event avoids tens of millions in damage, as the Bridgeton landfill fire in Missouri, with over $450 million in losses, demonstrated.

 Industry Claim: Our landfill operates fine at an elevated temperature.